bonniesites/Scriptures/README.md

 ```

 ## About
 This Streamlit app uses scriptures from the standard works of the Church of Jesus Christ of Latter-day Saints.
 The app is built using Python with Streamlit, and it leverages the Streamlit Extras library for additional features.
+The natural language processing on the Similar Verses page uses the spaCy library.

+Also check out my scripture blog, [Write of Christ](https://writeofchrist.vercel.app).